 “Minimalism and negative space is…the hardest to create because you always want to make more, you want to take that painting and keep adding things to it,” Guyton says.
 “It’s hard to know when to stop.”

-Guyton also worked with animator Robert McKimson, an animator and director who worked on many Looney Tunes and Merrie Melodies cartoons, and is credited with defining Bugs Bunny’s design in 1943.
-Guyton helped McKimson create limited edition sports animation celluloids.
+Guyton also worked with Robert McKimson, Jr., son of Robert McKimson, an animator and director who worked on many Looney Tunes and Merrie Melodies cartoons, and is credited with defining Bugs Bunny’s design in 1943.
+Guyton helped McKimson, Jr. create limited edition sports animation celluloids.